 No wonder it has not only taken away the crown from Chrome but also become one of the better Chrome alternatives for those who put more emphasis on privacy and security.
 Being an open-source and non-profit platform, Mozilla doesn’t share user data with advertisers, which is great.

-Another thing that makes Firefox a top-notch option is the architecture of the new extensions which aren’t at par with Chrome’s offerings but do look very promising.
+Another thing that makes Firefox a top-notch option is the architecture of the new extensions which might not be at par with Chrome’s offerings, but do look very promising.
 With the sync feature enabled, you will be able to access your open and recent tabs, bookmarks, and browsing history across devices.

 If you find it a bit hard to manage passwords, you would really appreciate the password-free login.
 It can also help you automatically block ads to have a distraction-free web browsing experience.
 What’s more, the smart task manager lets you view which extensions or tabs are eating up lots of energy or memory, ensuring you are able to easily spot the culprits and nab them.

 - Protects your privacy by default